-- (a) Which extends from stem to stern and from side to side at all points of its length. - (b) The space below which is enclosed by the sides of the vessel; - (c) Through which there is no opening that would exempt the space below from being included in gross tonnage; and - (d) Below which there is no opening through the hull that would exempt the space below from being included in gross tonnage, as in the case of an opposite side tonnage opening; - (e) Which remains above the design waterline of the vessel at all points of its length, except in the case of submersibles, dockships and similar vessels, where the entire uppermost complete deck is submerged during normal operations; and - (f) Which does not rest entirely on floors (ceiling on floors) for a distance of over one-half of the tonnage length.
-NOTE: While there is an indirect relationship between the one-half of the tonnage length criterion and the number of "zero area" tonnage stations, the criterion must be applied by totaling the length of the deck that rests on floors that qualify as ordinary frames per the definition of §69.103.
+- (b) The space below which is enclosed by the sides of the vessel; - (c) Through which there is no opening that would exempt the space below from being included in gross tonnage; and - (d) Below which there is no opening through the hull that would exempt the space below from being included in gross tonnage, as in the case of an opposite side tonnage opening; - (e) Which remains above the design waterline of the vessel at all points of its length, except in the case of submersibles, dockships and similar vessels, where the entire uppermost complete deck is submerged during normal operations; and - (f) Which does not rest directly on consecutive or alternating ordinary bottom floors or frames ("ceiling on floors") for a distance of over one-half of the tonnage length, thereby creating partial decks, the total length of which is less than one-half the tonnage length (see § 69.109(0)).
+NOTE: While there is an indirect relationship between the one-half of the tonnage length criterion and the number of "zero area" tonnage stations, the criterion must be applied by totaling the lengths of the "ceiling on floors" on either side of the partial decks.
+Refer to the definition of "partial deck" in § 69.103.